zerocracy/zerocracy.github.io/pages/terms.md

 <hr style="width:500px;margin-left:auto;margin-right:auto"/>

 <a name="kyc" href="#kyc">Identification</a>.
-Before making any monetary transactions with Contributor, we verify their identity via one of our partners, like [Yoti](http://www.yoti.com).
+Before making any monetary transaction to a Contributor, we verify their identity via one of our partners, like [Yoti](http://www.yoti.com).

 <a name="non-solicitation" href="#non-solicitation">Non-Solicitation</a>.